 Our native flora, and plants from many similar climate zones around the world, have evolved through the millennia for exactly the conditions we can offer them in San Francisco gardens.
 These plants have their own strategies for dealing with dry summer soils and cool, damp air and winds.
 They come from climate zones known as Mediterranean, or maritime climates.
 These plants are the ones that are vigorous in fog city summers, continuing to look healthy when their neighbors from unsuitable climates begin to wilt and stress.

-Armeria maritima or Sea Thrift is a California native plant which is blooming now at the GFE and also along the wild cliffs and seaside meadows of the California coast.
+Armeria maritima or sea thrift is a California native plant which is blooming now at GFE and also along the wild cliffs and seaside meadows of the California coast.
 A low groundcover, Armeria features clumps of short grassy green foliage topped with fuzzy pink balls of flowers.
 Armeria is neat looking all year and is a reliable addition to the foreground of a flowering border or rock garden.

-In the GFE’s exterior borders you can see several examples of Lavatera maritima bicolor, or Tree Mallow, a big unstoppable year-round bloomer that just loves our sandy soil and cool summer air.
-A Mediterranean plant, Lavatera maritima bicolor has been a signature plant in the GFE’s borders since the garden was founded in l990, and has been a tough, reliable performer year in and year out.
+In GFE’s exterior borders you can see several examples of Lavatera maritima bicolor, or tree mallow, a big unstoppable year-round bloomer that just loves our sandy soil and cool summer air.
+A Mediterranean plant, Lavatera maritima bicolor has been a signature plant in GFE’s borders since the garden was founded in 1990, and has been a tough, reliable performer year in and year out.

 Gardening in a Parka